What kind of riding do you do?

 We ask that riders interested in moving into our program join us for an evaluation ride so that we may discuss and individualized lesson plan with you to achieve your goals.
-Riders with experience have the option of private and group lessons and if they own or lease a horse, training packages are available where lessons and training sessions are as low as $25 per session.
+Riders with experience have the option of private and group lessons and if they own or lease a horse.

 Do I need to have my own horse?

 Our barn can provide wonderful lesson ponies and horses for beginners through intermediate riders jumping up to 2′.
 As you advance past that level, you will need to discuss partial or full lease, or purchase options to continue your training into more competitive heights.
 This keeps our lesson horses from being overworked and allows you maintain consistency in your mount, have a horse available to practice with outside of lessons, and learn about the responsibilities of maintaining an equine athlete for upper level jumping.